m1sh3ll/DoggyEvents-Angular/README.md

 ## Electron Cross Platform App for Windows/Linux

-This app was pacakged for Windows/Linux desktops also and here are the download links:
+This app was packaged for Windows/Linux desktops also and here are the download links:

 https://www.ftpzero.com/electron/doggy-events-linux.rar
 https://www.ftpzero.com/electron/doggy-events-windows.rar